bytecodealliance/component-docs/component-model/src/language-support/csharp.md

 If you peek at the bindings, you'll notice that we now implement a class for the `add` interface rather than for the `example` world.
 This is a consistent pattern.
 As you export more interfaces from your world, you implement more classes.
-Our add example gets the slight update of:
+Our `adder.cs` example gets the slight update of:

 ```csharp
 namespace ExampleWorld.wit.exports.example.component;